Member's Area

 In October 1923, the first use of fire service two-way radio in the United States was introduced in Boston.
 Initially used for communications with the fireboats, the simultaneous transmission of alarms by radio was commenced on June 26, 1928

-Fire Fighter Communication Systems Specification
+Fire Fighter Communication System Requirements

 Related Links